chitosan/AMBER-Umbrella_COM_restraint_tutorial/README.md

 If you have multiple GPUs you may want to split these steps into parallel runs, or run each over a CPU cluster.

+If you downloaded the tar file, all outputs from the simulation have been moved into "./md_output" (minus the trajectory files).

 # Step 5: Free energy profile
-Once the simulations are finished you can build the free energy profile with WHAM.
+Once the simulations are finished you can build the free energy profile with WHAM (go into windows/wham_run directory).

 The simulations should output a file called "06_Prod_dist.dat" (the name is given in the 06_Prod.in input).
 This has the format:
 > *Frame#*  x:  (*x-coord*)   y:  (*y-coord*)   z:  (*z-coord*)   (*total-coord*)